teads/TeadsSDK-android/README.md

 Integration instructions are available on the [wiki](https://github.com/teads/TeadsSDK-android/wiki).

 ## Changelog

+v1.5.7:
+- Prevent video from being played while the activity is in background
+- Enable TeadsNativeVideo reusing
+- ListView and RecyclerView animation fixe
+- Other general fixes

 v1.5.4:
 - Remove Google Play Services from sdk (but steel needed)